Pesticides

 Post signs warning people that an area has been treated with pesticides.

-Don’t wear clothing at home that was used while working with pesticides.
-Clothing worn at work should be washed after each use and separately from other clothes.
+Don't wear clothes at home that you wore while working with pesticides.
+Clothes worn at work should be washed after each use and separately from other clothes.
+If a piece of clothing that you wore while working with pesticides can't be thoroughly washed, talk to your employer about how to safely dispose of it.

 Don't smoke, drink or eat when handling pesticides.